kishoremrinal/Quantum_Computing/docs/quantum_notes.md

 - With two slits and no which-path information, the wavefunction splits and interferes with itself, creating fringes.
 - If any device records path information, coherence is lost, and interference disappears (decoherence).
 - If the detector is present but cannot record information, interference returns.
-- The double-slit experiment reveals superposition and coherence, not entanglement.
+- The double-slit experiment reveals **superposition** and **coherence**, not entanglement.
-- “Observation” is not about humans — it is about whether physical information exists in the environment.
+- “Observation” is not about humans — it is about whether **physical information exists in the environment**.

 </details>